 The most common types of content that they must know how to create include:

-- Case Studies – are documents that explore end-users interaction with the product, and analyze technical complex information for future improvements.
+- Case Studies—are documents that explore end-users interaction with the product and analyze complex technical information for future improvements.

 While editing a technical draft, technical writers should consider the following: